GregUtas/robust-services-core/docs/RSC-Cpp11-Exclusions.md

 - [x] prefixes for character and string literals (`u8`, `u`, `U`, `L`)
 - [x] `= delete` and `= default` for constructor, destructor, and assignment operator
 - [x] `"`_\<substr1>_`"`_\<whitespace>_`"`_\<substr2>_`"` as the continuation of a string literal

+## Not Supported
+The following is a list of things (through C++11) that are known _not_ to be supported.
+In some cases, functions that would need to be enhanced to support them are noted.

 ### Character Sets
 All source code is assumed to be of type `char`.  `char8_t`, `char16_t`,